-A variation of the original Ice Box Cake: a
+A variation of the original Ice Box Cake: a simple yet memorable combination of

 (For those who hate the heat, pick up a copy of Cool Kitchen: No Oven, No Stove, No Sweat!
 125 Delicious, No-Work Recipes For Summertime Or Anytime, a book that’s out of print and can be bought for a song.)